AcidJunkie303/TSqlScriptAnalyzer/STATUS.md

     - if the object is tied to a table, add placeholders to the expression pattern which represent the current schema and table name
 - Stored procedure, functions etc. documentation header analyzer
-- index creation on table without specified table schema name
+- Index creation on table without specified table schema name
-- table alias with different casing (not done already?)
+- Table alias with different casing (not done already?)
-- unconditional table or index creation (not embedded in IF exists check)
+- Unconditional table or index creation (not embedded in IF exists check)
-- referenced stored procedure not found
+- Referenced stored procedure not found
-- referenced object name casing difference (procedure, table, view, column etc.) also schema name
+- Referenced object name casing difference (procedure, table, view, column etc.) also schema name
-- table alias naming analyzer (small only etc. -> regex)
+- Table alias naming analyzer (small only etc. -> regex)
 - XML or JSON string extraction of banned types -> integrate into banned type analyzer
 - Foreign key constraint creation without specifying the source table schema name